cjloff/blog/src/blog/an-introduction-to-bem.md

 }
 ```

-Pretty simple so far?
-This shouldn't be such a departure if you've written CSS before - the key takeaway at this stage being that you should break your page down into blocks of encapsulated CSS that you can apply to your HTML.
+The key takeaway at this stage being that you should break your page down into blocks of encapsulated CSS that you can apply to your HTML.

 <h2>Element</h2>